 Ceferin promised to renegotiate the Champions League deal but the bluster of a breakaway once again blew down the corridors of Nyon at the December 2016 UEFA ExCo meeting.
 A new Champions Path will offer greater protection to league winners, but the big countries emerged unscathed.
 “The new deal between the European Clubs Association and the Champions League will widen the gap,” says Hagemann.

 Under Ceferin, UEFA promises there is “more rebalancing to come” but the European game stands on a precipice.
 Change is necessary but European football is surely more divided than ever.

-We plan to hold the Transnational Leagues Conference on March 24th, 2020 in Sofia, Bulgaria.
-It will be the first football conference to focus exclusively on the topic of Lack of Competitive Balance in European Football and transnational leagues as a viable and effective solution to this major problem.
-Leading experts from the football industry will get together to discuss the benefits, challenges, and opportunities of transnational leagues from a legal, sports, and economic perspective.
+We plan to hold the Transnational Leagues Conference on September 1st, 2020 in Sofia, Bulgaria.
+It will be the first football conference to focus exclusively on the topic of Transnational Leagues as a viable and effective solution to the major problem of lack of competitive balance in Europe.
+Leading experts from the football industry will get together to discuss the benefits, challenges, and opportunities of transnational leagues from a legal, economic, and organizational perspective.

 Join us now at the Transnational Leagues Conference!